 A strong partnership between the school and families

-Gordon’s calendar is packed with events that connect parents with their children’s learning, and keep the conversation between the school and families lively and relevant.
+Gordon’s calendar is packed with events that connect families with one another, and keep the conversation between the school and parents lively and relevant.

 Gordon’s series of parent dialogues continues, more interactive and participatory than ever.

 The 2020-2021 program is focused on antiracist education, and features conversations led by special guests, Gordon faculty, and members of the parent community.

 The GCA has expanded its parent representative program this